jdetok/bronto_c/z_docs/build.md

 - mumc: make upload && make clean

-# build commands to manually build project & upload to arduino
+## build commands to manually build project & upload to arduino
-# run ./scripts/bld.sh

 ## see usb port:
 `ls /dev/tty.*`
 - should be like `/dev/tty.usbmodem2101`